 This equates to a compound annual growth rate of 8.3 percent.

-Anybody who’s invested in potash or phosphate would be well-aware of the investment rationale here.
+Anybody invested in potash or phosphate would know the investment rationale here.

-Asia-Pacific is expected to contribute to most of the demand during this time, with a CAGR of 8.9 percent.
+Asia-Pacific is expected to contribute to most of the demand, with a CAGR of 8.9 percent.
 India can be singled out as a standout market thanks to its challenges of dealing with a climate that can swing from monsoon to drought.

 The research has found that “Factors such as the effectiveness of micronutrients for crop yield and productivity, increased awareness among growers about the benefits of micronutrients and shrinkage of agricultural land, are driving the global crop micronutrients market.”

-And it is expected to play one of the leading roles in the micronutrient market, only ranking behind zinc and copper as the micronutrient ingredients expected to see a rise in the coming years.
+And it is expected to play one of the leading roles in the micronutrient market, only ranking behind zinc and copper as the micronutrient ingredients are expected to rise in the coming years.

 Boron is shaping as a niche commodities market where demand is expected to outstrip supply, creating a supportive pricing environment in the years to come.

-While its use in industrial applications such as glass manufacture gives the commodity its current impetus, it’s use in micronutrients that are expected to play a larger role in the next decade.
+While its use in industrial applications such as glass manufacture gives the commodity its current impetus, its use in micronutrients is expected to play a larger role in the next decade.
 (Read our article on the importance of boron as a micronutrient to improve plant health to know more!)

-Given there is a paucity of investor options for getting into boron (you would hardly pile into Rio Tinto for its boron exposure), the options that do exist should expect to see some interest in the coming years.
+Given a paucity of investor options for getting into boron (you would hardly pile into Rio Tinto for its boron exposure), the existing options should expect to see some interest in the coming years.

-It is a key element in the manufacture of high-quality steel, and it’s mined from borax deposits.
+It is a key element in manufacturing high-quality steel, and it’s mined from borax deposits.
 But if you are looking for an investment with a profitable outcome, investing in borax may be more worthwhile than buying shares on the stock market.
-Demand for this mineral has been steadily increasing for many years now as countries around the world have started to use its products more often.
-The global consumption of boron compounds was about 3 million tons during 2014 alone according to some sources and they predict that by 2020 this figure will rise to 4 million tons per year.
+Demand for this mineral has been steadily increasing for many years as countries worldwide have started using its products more often.
+According to some sources, the global consumption of boron compounds was about 3 million tons in 2014 alone, and they predict that by 2020 this figure will rise to 4 million tons per year.